digexp/MACM-SDK-hybrid-adapter/README.md

 #### Add Certificate on Java KeyStore

 You should update the CACERT file in your **JRE_HOME/lib/security** directory :

 1. Hit the URL in your browser, retrieve the certificate in the browser's option and then export it.
-2. Go to your **JRE_HOME/bin** or **JDKxx/JRE/bin** and execute following keytool command to insert certificate into trusted keystore
+2. Go to your **JRE_HOME/bin** or **JDKxx/JRE/bin** and execute following keytool command to insert certificate into trusted keystore.

 ```
 keytool -keystore ..\lib\security\cacerts -import -alias yourSSLServerName -file .\relative-path-to-cert-file\yourSSLServerName.crt
 ```

-3. Verify that the certificate was added to the truststore
+3. Verify that the certificate was added to the truststore.

 ```
 keytool -list -keystore ..\lib\security\cacerts
 ```

-*default password of keystore is "Changeit"*
+*default password of keystore is* "__Changeit__".

 #### Turn off certificates with https connections